 The vagina is a self-cleansing organ (now, that’s a girl power!).
 It has a delicate balance of acidity and healthy bacteria that line the vaginal walls, protecting you from infections.
-Douching disrupts this bacterial balance, and if it flushes away or kills the good bacteria, it leaves you vulnerable to bacterial or yeast infections in the vagina.
-So while they are intended to clean out the vagina, douches can actually cause thick discharge, itching and odor.
+Douching – or even using soap “up there” can disrupt this bacterial balance.
+If it flushes away or kills the good bacteria, it leaves you vulnerable to bacterial or yeast infections in the vagina.
+So, while they are intended to clean out the vagina, douches can end up doing the opposite and cause thick discharge, itching and odor.

 But, can’t douching get rid of vaginal stinky-ness?

-*Bonus tip!: A normal healthy vagina may have a slight odor and that’s ok.
-Women weren’t designed to smell like flowers or fruit, they were designed to smell like women.*
+*Bonus tip: A normal healthy vagina may have a slight odor and that’s okay and normal.
+Women weren’t designed to smell like flowers or fruit; they were designed to smell like women.

-If you’ve douched before, do you need to see a doctor?
+If I’ve douched before, do I need to see a doctor?